Sightseeing Tours in Portland, ME

 - Duration:3 Hours

 OVERVIEWBrewery-hop at brunch timeand visit several of Portland's best-known breweries and beer barson this small-group tour.
 With round-trip coach transit included, you can leave the driving to someone else and focus on enjoyment.
 Head to breweries that locals love, and enjoy in-depth tours and tastings, plus a light snack to help soak up those suds.
 By the end of the trip, feel newly immersed in one of the country's top craft beer scenes.Sample beers at three great Portland breweries and barsDon't worry about drinking and driving, as transportation is providedEnjoy a light bite en route to complement the beerThis small-group tour is capped at 12 to keep things personalINCLUDESLight SnackBottled WaterGuided TourExclusive AccessBus TransportationBeer TastingsEXCLUDESGratuities for the driver/guide (optional)MEETING AND PICKUPMeeting pointPortland Beer HubMeet your guide inside of the retail store, Portland Beer Hub (320 Fore Street, Portland, ME 04101) in downtown Portland's Old Port.
-Arrive at the meeting location 15 minutes before the start time of your tour to ensure a timely tour start.Options and Start timeFirst Round Draught Brewery Bus Tour:03:45 PMEnd pointThis activity ends back at the meeting point.WHAT TO EXPECT1: East BaysideOur first stop will include exclusive access to one of Portland's breweries that may include Belleflower Brewing, Goodfire Brewing Co., Lone Pine Brewing Company., Bissell Brothers, and Shipyard Brewing Co.
+Arrive at the meeting location 15 minutes before the start time of your tour to ensure a timely tour start.Options and Start timeFirst Round Draught Brewery Bus Tour:01:00 PM, 03:30 PM, 03:45 PMEnd pointThis activity ends back at the meeting point.WHAT TO EXPECT1: East BaysideOur first stop will include exclusive access to one of Portland's breweries that may include Belleflower Brewing, Goodfire Brewing Co., Lone Pine Brewing Company., Bissell Brothers, and Shipyard Brewing Co.

 Please note that tour stops may change without notice due to events and the availability of staff at each venue.45 minutes -Admission Ticket Free2: Old PortOur second stop will include exclusive access to one of Portland's breweries that may include Belleflower Brewing, Goodfire Brewing Co., Lone Pine Brewing Company., Bissell Brothers, and Shipyard Brewing Co.